abdallaragab/MCOTS/README.md

 # MCOTS
-my COTS for STM32f401 that i wrote myself during my journey in the embedded systems learning
+my COTS for STM32f401 that I wrote myself during my journey in the embedded systems learning